azrapatvi/sales-profit-prediction/README.md

 ## 📌 Future Improvements

-- Fix the 3 bugs in `model_training.ipynb` (listed above)
-- Try `XGBoostRegressor` or `LightGBM` for better performance
+- Try `XGBoostRegressor` or `LightGBM` for comparison
 - Add cross-validation scores for all models
 - Deploy the Streamlit app on [Streamlit Cloud](https://streamlit.io/cloud) for public access
-- Add input validation in the web app (e.g. check country/state against known values)
+- Filter states dynamically based on selected country in the web app